 Tom is one of four member nominated Trustees that sit on the Citrus DB master trust board.
 Tom's interdisciplinary background brings a unique perspective and set of skills to the board and contributes to the effective governance and management of Citrus.
 Tom also provides a greater balance of representation for younger members in Citrus.

 Tom holds an MA Joint Honours in International Relations and History and an LLM in Energy and Environmental Law from the University of Aberdeen and he currently supports the coordination and administration of Scotland's Rural College's work with the Scottish Government.

 Francis is Chief Commercial Officer at AHC and a Board member of Engage for Success, the UK's employee engagement taskforce.
 Francis has over 20 years' experience in technology, employee engagement, communication and wellbeing, and advises organisations on effective strategies and solutions to engage employees with their pensions and benefits.
 Francis holds an Honours degree in Law and a Diploma in Employee Motivation, and has addressed audiences including the House of Commons' HR Leadership Team and the Engage for Success annual conference.
 He is a keen rower and won gold at the British Rowing Masters Championships in 2016.

 Head of Benefits Strategy

-He also acts as a judge in HR and Employee Benefits industry awards, article writer, media commentator, and product innovator.
-Steve is a regular contributor to DWP forums and compulsive responder to formal Government Consultations on pension and employee benefit issues.
+Steve also acts as a judge in HR and Employee Benefits industry awards, product innovator, a regular contributor to DWP forums, and compulsive responder to formal Government Consultations on pension and benefit issues.